ykakarap/kubecon-na-22-capi-lab/4-machine-health-checks.md

 ```

 As mentioned above MachineHealthChecks can be used to detect unhealthy Machines.
 This can be done by:
-* checking for conditions on Nodes via `unhealthyConditions` or
+* checking for conditions on Nodes via `unhealthyConditions` (as shown above) or
-* checking that new nodes come up within a certain timespan via `nodeStartupTimeout`.
+* it's also possible to check that new nodes come up within a certain timespan via `nodeStartupTimeout` (not used here).

 Once a Machine is detected as unhealthy it will be drained, deleted and a new Machine is created as replacement.